Training for a 10K? Get race ready with our 8-week training plan

 The thing about 10K races

 Before jumping into the training program itself, though, there are a few things about this particular race that you should know.
-As the name suggests, this race is 10 kilometers, or 6.2 miles, long.
+As the name suggests, this race is 10 kilometres, or 6.2 miles, long.
 That increased distance means you'll not only need greater physical and mental endurance, but also a much deeper understanding of how to pace yourself.
 While elite athletes like Rhonex Kipruto can burn through this distance in staggering, world-record-setting times like 26:24 minutes (insert mind-blown emoji), most of us should usually expect to be running for around 45 minutes to over an hour.

 This routine, then, is designed to not only acclimate you to that amount of running but also give you the sort of physical awareness needed to manage your time and energy properly.
 Consisting of three to five runs each week, this plan will use a variety of run types to prepare you for race day.